 Eric Trueblood is an owner of Aircorps Aviation, a WWII aircraft restoration facility.
 Aircorps, which specializes in fighter aircraft, uses its rebuilding and fabrication expertise to serve a worldwide customer base.
 Trueblood grew up in Minot, studied Marketing and Economics at the University of North Dakota and graduated in 2006.
 Eric currently serves on the Bush Foundation, the North Dakota Young Professionals Board, Varsity Bachelor's Club, NDSCS Foundation and is a member of the North Dakota Chamber of Commerce.
 He has a commitment to providing positive growth and opportunities for young people in North Dakota.

-An Underwood, ND native, Anderson brings to this position a wealth of experience from the private sector.
-As Commissioner of the Department of Commerce, Anderson oversees the lead agency responsible for attracting, retaining and expanding wealth in North Dakota.
+Commerce Commissioner - Awaiting Appointment, North Dakota Department of Commerce oversees the lead agency responsible for attracting, retaining and expanding wealth in North Dakota.
 The agency has hundreds of partners -- local, state, federal, public, private, and non-profit - and is the primary facilitator for all entities involved in the economic and community development process.